The Secretary of State was asked—

 First, we are doing a lot of work on our supply chains, looking at vulnerabilities and resilience and making sure we have more transparency in supply chains.
 That work is being led through the Department for International Trade and Project Defend.
 Through our climate change negotiations, as we head towards COP26, that is precisely the type of issue that the Business Secretary will be looking at.

 First, I praise the long-standing work that my hon.
 Friend has done in local government leadership over many years.
 Local government and councils will play a key role.
 This week, I have spoken to civic leaders, including Andy Burnham in Manchester and candidate Shaun Bailey in London, and impressed on them the importance of trade and investment decisions in our biggest cities.
-Trade and investment is a whole-of-the-UK effort involving all four nations, and all regions and cities, including councils and local government.
+Trade and investment is a whole-UK effort involving all four nations, and all regions and cities, including councils and local government.
 I praise my hon.
 Friend for his work.

 On Monday in Yemen, 13 civilians travelling by road, including four children, were killed in an alleged Saudi airstrike—the latest innocent victims of this barbaric war.
 A year ago this week, the Court of Appeal ruled that it is unlawful for the Government to license any more exports of arms to Saudi Arabia for use in the war in Yemen, and ordered the Government to review all extant licences in the light of that judgment.
 A full year later, can the Secretary of State tell us whether that review of extant licences is complete and, if not, why not?